 For all submissions, start with the forms linked above.

-Print Yearbooks: Complete the linked form above, then mail one copy of your yearbook to PSPA Yearbook Critique, C/O Jonathan Bickel, 118 N. Railroad St. Myerstown, PA 17067.
-All books must be postmarked by September 30 for Keystone Consideration.
+Print Yearbooks: Complete the linked form above, then mail one copy of your yearbook to PSPA Yearbook Critique, c/o Jonathan Bickel, 118 N. Railroad St. Myerstown, PA 17067.
+All spring-delivery books must be postmarked by June 30, and all fall-delivery books must be postmarked by Sept.
+30 for All-State Consideration.

 Online Publications: Complete the linked form above, then share the link to your publication via the form.
 Links must be active at the time of judging.
 Both online news publications and online literary magazines may be considered for this category.